Synonyms: 'activated protein C resistance: Leiden type' and 'factor V:G1691A mutation'

 - However, one recent study has shown that the frequency of FVL mutation was not significantly different between patients with recurrent miscarriage and healthy women.

 Further reading & references

-- Investigation and management of heritable thrombophilia, British Committee for Standards in Haematology (2001)
+- Clinical guidelines for testing for heritable thrombophilia; British Committee for Standards in Haematology (January 2010)

 - Calderwood CJ, Greer IA; The role of factor V Leiden in maternal health and the outcome of pregnancy.
 Curr Drug Targets.
 2005 Aug;6(5):567-76.

 - Reducing the Risk of Thrombosis and Embolism during Pregnancy and the Puerperium; Royal College of Obstetricians and Gynaecologists (November 2009)